puttak/bdproject/README.md

 Any suggestions?
 ------------
-We are pretty much total newbies in this field.
+To be honest, we are total newbies in this field.
 If you ...

 * have any suggestions on how we could improve the approach,
 * know about interesting methodologies that might fit the project,
 * know data sources that could fit our purpose,
 * want to critique the approach in any constructive way

-we would highly appreciate if you shoot us an [email](mailto:fzaussinger@student.ethz.ch,nstolz@student.ethz.ch).
+we would be really happy to learn about your ideas.
+Simply shoot us an [email](mailto:fzaussinger@student.ethz.ch,nstolz@student.ethz.ch).
 Thanks!

 Project Organization